hyperledger/besu-docs/docs/HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md

     }
     ```

-## EEA-compliant or Besu-extended Privacy
+## EEA-compliant or Besu-extended privacy

 To create an [EEA-compliant private transaction], specify `privateFor` when creating the signed
 transaction passed as an input parameter to